Famous Graphic Designers In 2020

 But if you’re looking for something more contemporary, like famous graphic designers blessing your daily feed with their amazing art and inspirations, here are some of the top people in the design field that you should follow right now.

 No list is complete without mentioning the powerhouse duo behind Sagmeister & Walsh.
 Stefan has carefully curated his Instagram page to reflect diverse works of artists around the world.
 In contrast to his partner’s work, Sagmeister’s feed is notably minimal and explores more neutral colors in the designs.

-He’s also authored “Things I have learned in my life so far” and “Beauty Book”, two books you should definitely have in your graphic design reading list!
+He’s also authored “Things I have learned in my life so far” and “Beauty Book”, two books on graphic design you should definitely have in your graphic design reading list!

 The other half of Sagmeister & Walsh, Jessica is arguably one of the most recognized names in the industry today.
 With Stefan Sagmeister moving on from commercial work, she’s now taken full charge of her creative agency and (in a bold move) rebranded to &Walsh.

 This famous graphic designer’s portfolio is a treasure chest of works previous and current, with frequent updates to look forward to.
 Having worked with A-listers like Jay-Z and Levi’s, her works are heavily inspired from the retro, vibrant stylings of the 1950’s.

 If you’re the type to get sucked into the deep end with your typography, then Neil is the man for you.
 With a profile that’s bursting with sophisticated and elegant type, you’re sure to find some typographical inspiration by following his Instagram profile.

 Here’s a feed that is an absolute explosion of color, infused with psychedelic animation that will leave a lasting impression.
 You might recognize Perry’s graphic style from the title card animation of the popular Comedy Central sitcom “Broad City”.